ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/more/users-groups/users.html.markdown

 <td width="19">
 </td>
 <td width="667">
   Can the user access logs.
-See [Logging Support](/developers/user-guide/product-guide/advanced-features/logging-support/)
+See <a href="/developers/user-guide/product-guide/advanced-features/logging-support/">Logging Support</a>

 </td>
 </tr>